What is a whole foods plant based diet?

 We have been told for decades in the media that milk is a good source of calcium and builds strong bones.
 Calcium is a mineral that comes from the earth and it is abundant in many plant foods- that's where the animals get it.
 How much calcium you get isn't as important as where you get it from.
 Eating animal based foods such as milk and cheese make our bodies an acidic environment, this is the environment that cancers need in order to grow.
 In an attempt to make itself more alkaline our body leaches calcium from our bones, negating the benefits of eating dairy for calcium.
 Eating plant foods puts your body in an optimum alkaline/acid balance which is protective to your bones and overall health and longevity(3).

 Another nutrient of concern when switching to a plant based diet is vitamin B-12.
 B-12 is a vitamin which is produced by bacteria living in the soil.
 Due to nutrient depletion in soil, and the fact that we wash our vegetables, it can be hard to get enough into our diets.
 This is why farmed animals are often supplemented with it.
 However, the safest way to make sure you're getting enough B12 is take the supplement yourself.
-The risks associated with meat consumption (raising IGF-1 levels, heme iron being a potent carcinogen, saturated and trans fats leading to cardiovascular disease) outweigh any benefit you'd get from eating meat just for those nutrients.
+The risks associated with meat consumption (raising IGF-1 levels, heme iron being a potent carcinogen, saturated and trans fats leading to cardiovascular disease) outweigh any benefit you'd get from eating meat just for that nutrient.

 While it is convenient and common practice to think about nutrition from the perspective of eating a different food for each nutrient, this reductionist viewpoint often fails to see the bigger picture.
 Any given food has countless nutrients that all work in a symphony of reactions and that all relate to one another intricately.
 While deficiency seems to be the main focus of many nutritional guidelines, the problems associated with overnutrition from eating animal protein (which is overly bioavailable) are often ignored leading to the continuation of chronic illnesses.